First In First Out Rule (FIFO) in Trading

 Brokers apply this rule when you have several open positions on the same currency pair.
 The trades should also be the same size.
 So, the first trade that you entered must be the first one that you close.

-So, suppose you open three different tRades on three different days on the same currency pair and all of them are the same size.
+So, suppose you open three different trades on three different days on the same currency pair and all of them are the same size.
 For example, you open trades on Euro/US dollar on Monday, Tuesday and Wednesday and all of them are the same size.
 You might decide that you want to close the one that you open on Tuesday.
-Your broker won’t allow you to do that.
-They have to follow the FIFO rule.
+Your broker won’t allow you to do that because they have to follow the FIFO trading rules.
 You’ll have to close the trade that you opened on Monday first.

-NFA rule 2-43b is the rule that traders are speaking of whenever they refer to the rule.
-It was implemented within the US Forex industry by the sector’s self-regulatory organization.
-That organization is the National Futures Association or NFA.
+NFA Compliance Rule 2-43b is the rule that traders are speaking of whenever they refer to the Forex FIFO rule.
+It was implemented within the US Forex industry by the sector’s self-regulatory organization – the National Futures Association or NFA.

-The rule also protects traders in another way.
+The FIFO rule also protects traders in another way.
 It blocks dealers from making price changes to orders.
 They can’t make price adjustments to an executed order.
 However, they can make an exception.
-Dealers can change the price if that resolves a complaint in the client’s favor.
+In 2017, the NFA approved an amendment to Rule 2-43b.
+Dealers can change the price ONLY if that resolves a complaint in the client’s favor.

 Traders can’t freely choose orders to close out.
 You can still place stop orders.
 Traders can also place limit orders.
 However, you can’t input those orders in the same way that you would prior to the change.